MikeHopley/ftl-ships-strategy/index.md

 Bear in mind that hacking is stopped by defence drones.
 Enemies in sector 3 can have up to 5 power in drones, so you could fight an enemy with offensive drones and two shields that you cannot hack!

-Mark 2 drones attack slightly faster:
+Mark 2 drones attack slightly faster.
+On average:

 * Combat 2 attacks every 1.7 seconds
 * Beam 2 attacks every 4.0 seconds